Table of Contents

 1. Download an Arizona Medical Power of Attorney Sample

 2. What is an Arizona Medical Power of Attorney

-An Arizona Medical Power of Attorney (or “Durable Health Care Power of Attorney”) allows you to designate an agent to make healthcare decisions as well as funeral and disposition arrangements on your behalf—in the event of your incapacitation or death (A.R.S. § 36-3221).
+A Medical Power of Attorney (or “Durable Health Care Power of Attorney”) allows you to designate an agent to make healthcare decisions as well as funeral and disposition arrangements on your behalf—in the event of your incapacitation or death (A.R.S. § 36-3221).

 Your agent will ensure that your healthcare desires are represented and decisions regarding your medical care are made with your best interests and personal values in mind.
 Completing a Health Care Power of Attorney form will answer these important questions if you become unable to communicate your wishes:

 - Who will carry out my medical choices after I am unable to do so?